hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   webhook.
 By default, the injector will generate and manage its own certs, but this requires the ability for the injector to update its own `MutatingWebhookConfiguration`.
-In a production environment, custom certs should probaly be used.
+In a production environment, custom certs should probably be used.
 Configure the values below to enable this.

       * <a name="v-connectinject-certs-secretname" href="#v-connectinject-certs-secretname">`secretName`</a> (`string: null`) -
-      secretName is the name of the secret that has the TLS certificate and private key to serve the injector webhook.
+      secretName is the name of the Kubernetes secret that has the TLS certificate and private key to serve the injector webhook.
 If this is null, then the injector will default to its automatic management mode.